 As an OAP, adopt a tone of speaking and accent that is natural to you.
 Be the most real at your thing and people will fall in love you over time.

 Besides, you definitely have got your own beautiful and unique voice that no one can replicate.
-Just stick to that, otherwise, your fans will “unfan” you for being fake.
+Just stick to that, otherwise, you will lose your fans.

-5. KNOW YOUR AUDIENCE Who is your target radio listeners?
+5. KNOW YOUR AUDIENCE Who are your target radio listeners?
 What is their age range?
 What are their concerns?
 What language do they understand?
 What do they like to hear?